-- Sprinklers are on a quarterly inspection by Troy Life and Fire company - Elevators are done bimonthly by KONE Elevator - Fire panels done yearly by QSA (Quality Sound Alarm) - Building automation and controls are done AEM (Advanced Energy Management ) - Joint Occupational Health & Safety Committee (JOHSC) meet monthly - Health inspectors visit cafeterias for licensing - Custodians have a weekly/monthly checklist, emergency/exit lights, fire extinguishers, salt/sand log books. - Water tests on wells are submitted monthly - Lock down procedures custodians participate in the drills - Monitor air quality as required - Filter changes are carried out in the air handling units quarterly - Roof inspections are done yearly, assistant managers and DTI together - Asbestos inspections done yearly - Hoist and lift inspections in high school skills trades facilities done yearly - Lockdown Procedures for equipment are posted
+- Sprinklers are on a quarterly inspection by Troy Life and Fire company - Elevators are done bimonthly by KONE Elevator - Fire panels done yearly by QSA (Quality Sound Alarm) - Building automation and controls are done AEM (Advanced Energy Management) - Joint Occupational Health & Safety Committee (JOHSC) meet monthly - Health inspectors visit cafeterias for licensing - Custodians have a weekly/monthly checklist, emergency/exit lights, fire extinguishers, salt/sand log books. - Water tests on wells are submitted monthly - Lock down procedures custodians participate in the drills - Monitor air quality as required - Filter changes are carried out in the air handling units quarterly - Roof inspections are done yearly, assistant managers and DTI together - Asbestos inspections done yearly - Hoist and lift inspections in high school skills trades facilities done yearly - Lockdown Procedures for equipment are posted

-ASD-S has qualified staff to inspect playgrounds and are done monthly by CSA certified staff members (we have one trained in each Education Center) and as per Policy 406 Outdoor School Play Areas, an annual inspection is completed.
+ASD-S has qualified staff to inspect playgrounds and they are done monthly by CSA certified staff members (we have one trained in each Education Center) and as per Policy 406 Outdoor School Play Areas, an annual inspection is completed.
 The District is responsible for maintenance and repairs of the playground equipment; however, replacement of equipment is the responsibility of the school community.

-The Office of the Fire Marshall makes regular visits to our schools and a follow-up report is sent to Facilities and copied to the Superintendent and Director of Finance and Administration.
+The Office of the Fire Marshall makes regular visits to our schools and a follow-up report is sent to Facilities and copied to the Superintendent.
 ASD-S must notify the Department when the work has been completed.
-The Superintendent scans some of the reports and if something is seen as an issue a reminder goes out to the Principals, or a mention at an administrators meeting - e.g. not having upholstered furniture in classrooms, and never near registers, the amount of paper on walls and on classroom doors.
+The Superintendent scans some of the reports and if something is seen as a common issue, a reminder goes out to the Principals, or a mention at an administrator meeting - e.g. not having upholstered furniture in classrooms, and never near heaters, the amount of paper on walls and on classroom doors.
 There are often many similarities in the reports.
 If issues are serious, the Fire Marshall will contact the Superintendent directly - this has not happened in the last year.

 ASD-S facilities have alarm systems in place, and some schools have video cameras as well - these are often purchased for areas where there has been trouble with vandalism after hours.
-Some schools have a buzz in system.
+Some schools have a buzz in system at the front door.
+We have more requests for these systems.

 An examination of school rental processes and fee structure was completed by end of November 2015 and communicated to user groups in December 2015 with changes effective September 2016.
 We had many groups with keys and codes to our facilities.
 We have purchased software called "Elyxyr" from Ontario for tracking rentals - this process has been used very successfully in other districts and it removes Principals from being so directly involved in the process.
-We have one Administrative Assistant who leads this and takes questions from schools and user groups.
-This is the second year of the on-line process.
-The Administrative Assistant follows up with concerns raised by schools and/or user groups.
+We have one District Administrative Assistant who leads this and takes questions from schools and user groups.
+This is the third year of the on-line process.
+The Administrative Assistant follows up with concerns raised by schools and/or user groups and involves the Director of Finance and Administration when necessary.
+Very few concerns have been raised over the last year - all efforts are made to be fair to user groups with respect to fees and availability.
+Casual custodians are utilized on the weekends.